TonyZhaoyu/blog_source/Blog/source/_posts/2019-goals.md

  * Carefully read BT-Mesh protocol specifications (if necessary, Bluetooth spec).
  * Be familiar with BT-Mesh model specifications.
  * (Optional) Be familiar with Z-Wave model specifications.
- * The measurement is based on:

-   a.
-Understand the conversations in the Slack channel.
-   b.
-Clearly knows what Jack has been doing around BGAPI.
-   c.
-Blog about the understanding.

 3. Improve data structure / algorithm.